RPC for NestJS

 At this case we expose it at /api-ref

-endpoint and Swagger UI at /docs
+endpoint that contain OAS and Swagger UI at /docs

 .